 A student who is late for class is marked tardy.
 If he has no valid, written excuse, he will be assigned conduct points and detention by the Dean of Students.
 A student who is less than five minutes late will be given one conduct point and one detention.
-If he is five or more minutes late, he will be given two conduct points and two detentions.
-A student who is more than 20 minutes late will receive five conduct points and three detentions.
+If he is five or more minutes late, Good Reputation of the School